What I do for a living is best described as domain modeling (h/t @whitequark).

 - prototyping those ideas and rejecting the ones that don’t work out

-- communicating those ideas to teams of 4-100 people through presentations and design documents
+- communicating those ideas to teams of 4-100 people through presentations and design documents, resolving disagreements and conflicts along the way

 - expressing those ideas through code, primarily in Rust but also in Python, Hack and some C and C++